 Did you find yourself already in a situation where it was a decision on a knife’s edge to go on or abandon?

 What decision did you take, and how did it turn out?
-Please share your experience either on this blog or in our Facebook Group, so that everybody can learn from it.
+Please share your experience in the comments below.